Prvvv/0net/README.md

-####   A python3 based command and control botnet framework for windows & linux based systems
+####   A python3 based command and control framework for windows & linux based systems

 ###### This tool was made as a cyber security proof of concept (POC) and has been in development/testing since early 2023.
 To demonstrate and concept how malicious actors can control and maintain persistence over large amounts of Infected devices, for further information or queries contact me at: prv@anche.no